danapixels/digi-garden-hugo/content/write/takeastepback.md

 - Can this product can make a high fidelity prototype or mock for me?
 (AKA can it do my job better than me?)
 - As designers, can I find a way to coexist with AI?
-- Can I leverage this into my current workflow to make me a better designer? and all these other topics I'm sure you're familiar with.
-But what are the real implications of AI looking through the lens of a 5, 10, or 50 year plan?
-We all know that AI is replacing jobs, stealing artist's work, and creating fear of future for many but all I have been seeing are designers working with the cards in front of them and not with the cards still in the deck.
+- Can I leverage this into my current workflow to make me a better designer?

+and all these other topics I'm sure you're familiar with.
+But what are the real implications of AI looking through the lens of a 5, 10, 50, or 100 year plan?
+We all know that AI is replacing jobs, stealing artist's work, and creating fear of future for many but all I have been seeing are designers working with the cards in front of them and not thinking about the cards still in the deck.